JuanCarvajal12/GenericAPI/README.md

     * aioredis (is the lib to handle reddis)
 * Endpoint testing
     * pytest in VSCode
+* load testing with Locust
+* Deploying an API to production environment

 Eventually, I might make an extremely verbose documentation to the code here contained, only to have a better understanding of everything if I see fit.